enemtsev/pubsub/README.md

 # Publish-Subscribe Communication Infrastructure

 This project implements a basic publish-subscribe communication protocol over TCP/IP using C++ and the Boost.Asio library.
-The system consists of a server application and a client application that communicate using a simple command-based interface.
+The system consists of a server application and a client application that facilitate message exchange based on topic subscriptions.

 ## Overview